Mt. Mulligan Lodge

 Hidden away on 28,000 hectares of remote wilderness and watched over by the magnificent sandstone Mount Mulligan, this lodge is a luxurious and intimate property that offers a taste of outback living in true style.

 With three room types, there is an accommodation option for both couples and families.
 The spacious Outback Room is wonderfully light, with soaring ceilings and shuttered windows from floor-to-ceiling leading onto a large veranda.
-As with all the rooms, the colours and materials are taken from the natural environment, creating symmetry between the interior and exterior.
+As with all the rooms, the colors and materials are taken from the natural environment, creating symmetry between the interior and exterior.
 Similar in style, the Outback Suite brings the additional benefit of an adjoining lounge with wood-burning stove and an outdoor dining table.
 Ideal for families, the Outback Pavilion features two bedrooms, two bathrooms, a shared lounge and wood-burning stove.

 Children of all ages are welcome at Mount Mulligan Lodge though there are no specific facilities for younger guests.

-When not dining on freshly caught barramundi and kangaroo, the sun-dappled infinity pool is an inviting proposition, lined with loungers on a wooden deck that offer a view out to the neighbouring weir.
+When not dining on freshly caught barramundi and kangaroo, the sun-dappled infinity pool is an inviting proposition, lined with loungers on a wooden deck that offer a view out to the neighboring weir.
 The bar and snack station operate on a help-yourself basis, and there are plenty of seating areas for getting away with a book and a cup of tea or a crisp glass of Australian wine.
-Complimentary wifi keeps you connected in this remote region and each accommodation comes with its own electric buggy for travelling between the main pavilion, sunset bar and room.
+Complimentary wifi keeps you connected in this remote region and each accommodation comes with its own electric buggy for traveling between the main pavilion, sunset bar and room.

 In spite of its isolated location, Mount Mulligan offers a range of experiences, from discovering the region’s gold rush history at Tyrconnell gold mine to tracing the history of Mount Mulligan through its cemetery.
 Spot rainbow lorikeets and friar birds as you explore the vast expanse of outback territory or simply make the most of the unpolluted skies and soak in the dazzling beauty of the southern constellations.